flutter-ml/google_ml_kit_flutter/README.md

 iOS:

-- Minimum iOS Deployment Target: 9.0
+- Minimum iOS Deployment Target: 10.0
 - Xcode 12 or newer
 - Swift 5
+- ML Kit only supports 64-bit architectures (x86_64 and arm64).
+Check this [list](https://developer.apple.com/support/required-device-capabilities/) to see if your device has the required device capabilities.

 Android: